Maili Cove

 No analysis available

-I looked for leasehold language such as "lease expires," "ground lease ends," or any 4-digit lease expiry year.
-Instead, the remarks describe the property as fee-simple, which indicates there is no land lease expiry to extract.
+I looked for leasehold wording such as 'lease expires,' 'ground lease ends,' or any 4-digit lease expiry year.
+The remarks describe the property as fee-simple and do not provide any lease expiry information.

-I looked for explicit HOA or building insurance language indicating full walls-in coverage, but the remarks do not mention it.
-Because there is no current verified true value and no supporting public remark, this remains unconfirmed and is set to false by absence of evidence.
+I looked for HOA insurance language indicating full walls-in coverage or other complete building insurance references, but the remarks do not mention it.
+Since there is no explicit evidence, this remains unconfirmed.

 No analysis available

-I searched the remarks for explicit fire/life safety compliance language such as FLSE passed, fire safety certified, and passed fire inspection, but found nothing.
-With no current verified value provided and no supporting remarks, this is treated as not evidenced in the listings.
+I searched the public remarks for explicit fire/life safety compliance language such as FLSE passed, fire safety certified, or passed fire inspection, but found none.
+With no direct mention, this cannot be confirmed from the listings.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.